fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2d.md

 The error message is displayed to the user with the trusty old [alert](https://developer.mozilla.org/en-US/docs/Web/API/Window/alert) dialog popup, and the deleted note gets filtered out from the state.

-Removing an already deleted note from the application's state is done with the array [filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) method, which returns a new array comprising only of the items from the list for which the function that was passed as a parameter returns true for:
+Removing an already deleted note from the application's state is done with the array [filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) method, which returns a new array comprising only the items from the list for which the function that was passed as a parameter returns true for:

 ```js
 notes.filter(n => n.id !== id)